 Celebrities really are just like us!
 No matter how famous, celebrities are people and people need vision care.
-People need Vision For Life.
+People need a Vision For Life.
 Even with near-unlimted money and resources, there are countless examples of celebrities grappling with vision health issues.
 Some you may have heard of and some might come as news.
 Either way, it’s important to know that vision care is and should be a top priority for everyone.
 Here are just a few cases of celebrities dealing with vision health issues:

 1. Jennifer Aniston – Chronic Dry Eye